wolpert/crypto/README.md

 Nothing stops multiple Secondary keys to exist, in fact, saving the details should regenerate new Secondary keys over time.

+NOTE: It is not determined if there is an advantage with using Secondary vs Prime to encode the base file.
+You still have to store the encrypted Secondary.
+Does that help the basis for attack?
+(Having the encrypted secondary and the file the unencrypted secondary encrypted?)

 ## Sample Usage ##

 You do not have to use this library in the manner described above.
 Here are some